 Historical orders matter for three reasons: customer account pages (“my previous orders”), refund records, and accounting continuity.
 WooCommerce does not import orders out of the box, so you will need a dedicated order importer plus the Shopify order CSV.

 Map the critical fields: Shopify Order Number to Order Number, Lineitem SKU to order line item, Total to Order Total, Created at to Order Date, Fulfillment Status to Order Status.
 For stores with 5,000+ orders, import in monthly batches.
-Run a test import on 10 orders first, verify customer records link correctly (the customer email field is usually the link between orders and customer accounts), then batch the rest.

 Step 6: Reviews, images, and metadata